Glossary O +++ Popular Articles: 'Operation', 'On aircraft', 'On spacecraft'

 Occupant in the space industry context refers to an individual or living being inside a spacecraft, space station, or any other space-related environment.
 These occupants can include astronauts, cosmonauts, researchers, and even animals that are part of scientific experiments.
 The term "occupant" underscores the human or living presence in space missions and the need to address their safety, well-being, and functionality while in the extraterrestrial environment.
 In this article, we will explore the concept of occupants in the space industry, discuss their significance, and provide examples of space missions where occupants play a crucial role.

-In the space industry context, oceanography refers to the study and monitoring of Earth's oceans from space using satellites and remote sensing technologies.
-This multidisciplinary field combines aspects of marine science with space technology to observe, understand, and predict various oceanic phenomena, including sea surface temperature, salinity, ocean color, currents, sea level rise, and the health of marine ecosystems.
+In the Space industry context, oceanography refers to the study and monitoring of Earth's oceans from space using satellites and remote sensing technologies.
+This multidisciplinary field combines aspects of marine Science with space technology to observe, understand, and predict various oceanic phenomena, including sea surface Temperature, salinity, ocean color, currents, sea level rise, and the health of marine ecosystems.
 Satellite oceanography has become an indispensable tool for scientists and researchers, providing comprehensive and global data that are unattainable through traditional in-situ measurements alone.

 OEM --->Original Equipment Manufacturer